F-Mode.

 Famous ESTJ founders

-1 founder in the Founder Mode framework matches the ESTJ type.
+2 founders in the Founder Mode framework match the ESTJ type.

 Are you a ESTJ entrepreneur?